 - Your employment terminates

 - You retire

-- You commence an unpaid leave beyond 150 working hours and elect not to pay the contributions (or elect to pay the contributions and then stop paying them)
+- You commence an unpaid leave beyond 20 work days and elect not to pay the contributions (or elect to pay the contributions and then stop paying them)

 - You transfer to casual status

 - You are laid off

-- You attain age 64 years and 7 months
+- You attain age 64 years and 7 months.

-LTD claims are processed by Canada Life in Vancouver.
+LTD claims are processed by Canada Life.